 That said, not every handheld comes with stellar health perks (we’re looking at you, donut sandwich!).
-To help navigate the sand-scape, we rounded up 29 scrumptious and nutritious bites to fit every persona, whether you’re in the mood for a trendy collard wrap, jonesin’ for a gooey grilled cheese, in need of breakfast on-the-go, or simply looking for a sweet dessert.
+To help navigate the sand-scape, we rounded up 29 nutritious bites to fit every persona, whether you’re in the mood for a collard wrap, jonesin’ for a gooey grilled cheese, in need of breakfast on the go, or simply looking for a sweet dessert.

 It’s said that California knows how to party, and this handheld clearly embodies that maxim.
 A triple-decker threat, three slices of bread are layered with bacon, avocado, fresh mozzarella, alfalfa sprouts, tomatoes, and pesto—it’s precisely engineered to make taste buds go wild.
 You could lessen the number of decks to cut down on carbohydrates, but why deprive yourself?

 The deli icon gets a meatless makeover in this recipe.
 Tamari and maple syrup-blackened tempeh are stacked between avocado, tomatoes, and traditional sauerkraut—a great source of gut-healthy probiotics.
 Instead of the usual Russian dressing (which can be a little heavy on the fat), this recipe features a lighter, vegan version made with tahini.

 Looking for a way to squeeze in your veggies without chowing down on salad?
 This sandwich packs in sprouts, carrots, tomatoes, and cucumbers, plus creamy hummus and crumbled feta.

 Thanksgiving only comes once per year, but who says you can’t enjoy its glory over and over?
 Shredded turkey mixes with celery, green onions, crunchy walnuts, and cranberry sauce (of course) for a sandwich that brings the holiday back no matter what time of year it is.
 Don’t have that special bird?
 Sub in chicken for equally good eats.